RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kinds Of Roles!

 - Vishal Bhardwaj On The Censor Board: They Are Deaf

 Ambareesh passed away last night on November 24, 2018, as he suffered from a cardiac arrest.
 His sudden demise has left a void in Sandalwood which can never be filled and there is sadness all across South India.
-Ambareesh, first got into movies as a villain in Naagarahaavu and later won people's hearts by playing a hero.
+Ambareesh first got into movies as a villain in Naagarahaavu and later won people's hearts by playing a hero.
 His journey was amazing and he never shied away from experimenting with different roles.
 From donning a saree to going blonde for a song, he's been there and done that.
 Check out the pictures below...

 Ambareesh Donning A Saree